ebruchez/ebruchez.github.io/pages/typewriter-collection-ibm.md

 <figure>
     <img src="/assets/pages/typewriter-ibm/IMG_7991.jpg"/>
     <figcaption>1940 - IBM Electromatic, also known as IBM Model 01.
-This instance is still branded "Electromatic".
+This instance is still branded "Electromatic", and features a rounded view of the type basket.
 This machine is cosmetically in good shape, but needs refurbishing.
 I love the red accent colors, including the space bar.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-ibm/IMG_4536.jpg"/>
     <figcaption>1941 - IBM Electromatic, also known as IBM Model 01.
-This instance is now branded "IBM".
+This instance is now branded "IBM", and note the reduced view of the type basket compared with the 1940 instance.
 This machine needs refurbishing.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-ibm/IMG_0310.jpg"/>